 One bad experience can lead to problems with your reputation.
-An unhappy buyer or team can affect other prospect's decisions through negative reviews.
+An unhappy buyer or team can affect another prospect's decisions through negative reviews.

 Often when dealing with consumers, pricing is fixed and consistent.
 This isn't always the case with B2B purchases.
 Pricing can often vary based upon the level of service provided and other factors.
 As a result, B2B buyers rarely make an impulsive purchase.

 Prospects must completely trust your business before they will make a purchase.
-Your B2B web design needs to be focused on content, should include plenty of CTAs and premium information including whitepapers, explainer videos, testimonials, trust icons, live chat, product demos and more, in an effort to build trust and lead to the close.
+Your B2B web design needs to be focused on content, and it should include plenty of CTAs and premium information including whitepapers, explainer videos, testimonials, trust icons, live chat, product demos, and more.
+This is all created in an effort to build trust and lead to the close.

-The best B2B web design is able to capture, inform, captivate and persuade visitors to buy.
+The best B2B web design is able to capture, inform, captivate, and persuade visitors to buy.
 They get to the point quickly, show the benefits of partnering with them, and strategically place content to direct visitors to their CTA.
-Here are 20 of the best!
+Here are 25 of the best!

 1. Reputation Squad